Could Emerging Technologies Transform Last Mile Delivery For Healthcare In Asia Pacific?

 For many healthcare products, lockers may not be the optimal solution.
 When delivery to the door is essential, this opens up possibilities for autonomous delivery robots or drones.

-Typically around the size of a medium-sized dog, such as Roxo used by FedEx, delivery robots could deliver medicines and medical devices directly from stores and be tracked from smartphones.
+Typically around the size of a medium-sized dog, delivery robots could deliver medicines and medical devices directly from stores and be tracked from smartphones.
 They can offer the benefit of avoiding crowded streets with traffic congestion, but even sidewalks can be crowded.
 The delivery robots must navigate around people and somehow cope with the problem of steps.

 For some cities, where pathways are relatively smooth and not crowded with pedestrians, delivery robots will be essential.
 But narrow and uneven walkways, crowded with people, means that drones may be a preferable option.

 By flying, drones can avoid crowded walkways and terrain becomes less of an issue.
 But there are regulatory hurdles in the adoption of drones for last-mile delivery.

 For example, in Singapore*, drones are not allowed to fly over large gatherings of people, in China*, they are forbidden to fly over densely populated areas; in Taiwan*, drones are not allowed to fly overcrowd gatherings or outdoor gatherings and parades.
 In Singapore and Taiwan*, drones can only be flown during daylight; in China, drones are not allowed to fly beyond visual line of sight.